Waring decompositions of the product of two quadrics: the small rank cases: Introduction

-Even when the numerical value of the rank is known, the geometric structure of the minimal apolar sets is usually unknown.
-In \cite{BBT13}, the authors proved that any minimal apolar scheme to a monomial is a complete intersection.
-A systematic investigation into the structure of these sets was initiated in \cite{ForbiddenLocus}, where the authors introduced the concepts of Waring loci and forbidden loci.
+{ Given a homogeneous form $F \in S_d$, even when the $\rk F$ is known, it does not give any information on which linear forms appear in the Waring decomposition.
+For $L = \sum_{i=0}^na_ix_i \in S_1$ we associate a point $P=[a_0: \cdots:a_n] \in \mathbb{P}^n$.
+Given a Waring decomposition $F= \sum_{i=1}^rL_i^d$, hence we associate a set of points $\mathbb{X}=\{P_1, \ldots, P_r\}$ to $F$ where each $P_i$ corresponds to $L_i$ for $1 \leq i \leq r.$ In this case we call $\mathbb{X}$, a set of apolar points to $F$.
+Further, $\mathbb{X}$ is said to be a minimal apolar set if $|\mathbb{X}| = \rk F$. \begin{question} Given $F\in S_d,$ describe algebraic and geometric properties of the {minimal apolar sets} of $F$. \end{question} In \cite{BBT13}, the authors proved that any minimal apolar scheme to a monomial is a complete intersection.
+A systematic investigation of these sets was initiated in \cite{ForbiddenLocus}, where the authors introduced the concepts of Waring loci and forbidden loci.
 In this paper, we continue that line of inquiry by focusing on the product of two quadratic forms.
-Note that in \cite[Propostition 4.4]{CCCGW18} it was proved that $\rk x^2(y_1^2+\ldots+y_n^2)=3n$, while the value of $\rk \, (x_1^2+x_2^2)(y_1^2+\ldots+y_n^2)$ was unknown.
+Note that in {\cite[Proposition 4.4]{CCCGW18}} it was proved that $\rk x^2(y_1^2+\ldots+y_n^2)=3n$, while the value of $\rk \, (x_1^2+x_2^2)(y_1^2+\ldots+y_n^2)$ was unknown.
+Our main results are the following theorems.}